jpnurmi/cuotax/README.md

 make uninstall
 ```

-The unsigned development build is ad-hoc signed locally.
+The development build is ad-hoc signed locally.
 Distribution to other
 Macs requires signing and notarization with an Apple Developer identity.

 The protocol and rate-limit fields are documented in the